LCampbell1206/Learning-Journal/README.md

 - Made a word document tutorial on how to make a character move left and right in a 2D game.

   **24/10/24**
 - Copied tutorial into canva to improve asthetics.

+  **29/10/24**
+- Updated movement script to allow for both horizontal and vertical movement on a 2D plane.

+ **5/11/24**
+- First attempt at making a pick up script.

+ **12/11/24**
+- Second attempt at pick up script.

+- *19/11/24**
+- Third and final attempt/Succesfully made a working puck up script.